 Toll Free 800 Numbers are free to callers whether the calls are local or long distance.
 In all instances, the toll free 800 number subscriber pays the charges for the calls.
 However, mobile phone callers accumulate the call minutes on their accounts.

-Somos also powers the Texting and Smart Services (TSS) Registry, which lists the text-enabled toll free 800 numbers.
-The registry includes routing information and multimedia services associated with the text enabled toll free 800 numbers.
+Somos also powers the Texting and Smart Services (TSS) Registry, which lists the text-enabled 800 numbers.
+The registry includes routing information and multimedia services associated with the text enabled toll 800 numbers.

 How to Get a Toll Free 800 Number

 Getting a toll free 800 number is simple.

 First, contact a call forwarding service provider such as Global Call Forwarding.
 Next, specify the desired 800 series area code (800, 888, 877, 866, 855 or 844).
 Then, select the actual number from a list of available numbers provided by the service provider.
 It is also possible to request a vanity number although this may result in a nominal fee for the service.
 Subscribers pick the toll free 800 number and specify the destination number or numbers.
 Then, they select a plan and plan options to complete the process.
 Usually, toll free 800 numbers are available for use in one business day.